 Other than that Shinkigensha became after known for

-For the story today, the technology is our focus; in late 1981 they started a tabloid newspaper about personal computing, and in 1982 they helped create the program TV Sunday (lasting until 1989); I’ve embedded below an episode from late in the run (1988):
+For the story today, the technology is our focus; in late 1981 they started a tabloid newspaper about personal computing, and in 1982 they helped create the program Pasokon Sunday (lasting until 1989); I’ve embedded below an episode from late in the run (1988):

 The tabloid newspaper was eventually turned into a monthly newspaper, PC Magazine.
 (Not to be confused with the American magazine of the exact same title.)
 Here’s a page from their September 1983 issue: